Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Introduction

 Several approaches exist for the control of dynamical systems, such as those based on control theory \cite{kirk2012optimal}, mathematical and numerical optimization \cite{nocedal2006numerical} and computational intelligence \cite{opt4ml} techniques.
 The ``optimal control" methods \cite{Becerra2008OptimalControl}, in particular, aim at driving and maintaining a dynamical system in a desired state.
 This is generally achieved by finding a control law, in the form of a set of differential equations, which optimizes (by maximizing or minimizing) a cost function related to the control task.
 For instance, in a medical application, the control of body tremors (e.g., due to seizures) may be achieved by minimizing the amplitude of body oscillations.

 If the system is known in terms of a mathematical description, linear theory can be used \cite{Kirk1970OptimalControl,scholl2008handbook} in many cases to find the optimal control.
 However, for nonlinear, extended and consequently complex systems, linear theory may fail.
-In such cases more general methods are needed to learn effective control laws.
-In this paper, we present our approach to infer control laws for complex dynamical systems using an evolutionary machine learning method.
-Specifically, we describe the application of genetic programming (GP), a well-known evolutionary algorithm, to control synchronization in coupled networks, including a hierarchical network of coupled oscillators.
-Unlike neural networks and other black-box artificial intelligence methods that are commonly applied to optimal control, GP allows dynamically learning complex control laws in an interpretable symbolic form -- a method that is referred as symbolic regression \cite{schmidt2009distilling,vladislavleva2009order,Quade2016Prediction}.
-In contrast to the earlier application of GP to control of dynamical systems \cite{gautier-15,parezanovic2016}, we use a multi-objective formulation of GP, which allows learning relatively much sparser as well as multiple Pareto (or non-dominated) solutions \cite{schmidt2009distilling,vladislavleva2009order,Quade2016Prediction}.
-The Pareto solutions can be further analyzed for insight using the conventional analytical methods, such as bifurcation analysis -- subject of our ongoing work.
+In such cases, more general methods are needed to learn effective control laws.
+We have been looking for the most general method using analytical expressions, or in other words a method to infer control laws from an arbitrary domain which can be defined in a general way.
+We identified evolutionary machine learning methods as a suitable source of algorithms.
+Specifically, we describe the application of genetic programming (GP) \cite{Koza1992GeneticProgramming} to control synchronization in coupled networks, including a hierarchical network of coupled oscillators.
+Unlike neural networks and other black-box artificial intelligence methods that are commonly applied to optimal control, GP allows dynamically learning complex control laws in an interpretable symbolic form --- a method that is referred as symbolic regression \cite{schmidt2009distilling,vladislavleva2009order,Quade2016Prediction}.
+Previously, evolutionary algorithms have been successfully used to optimize parameters for model-based control of synchronization \cite{shokri2014optimal,shokri2014comparison}.
+In contrast, we optimize the full expression, and not only parameters.